 - Lily Of The Valley, featuring dainty white bell-shaped flowers.

 - Pachysandra, a shade thriving cover with tiny pink or white blooms.

-- The spotted deadnettle, an attractive low-lying plant with pale pink or white flowers.
+- The spotted deadnettle is an attractive low-lying plant with pale pink or white flowers.

 Deer also turn away at certain shrubs like aralia, a medium-sized bush with sizeable green foliage and tiny off-white flowers; Andromeda, a spherical shrub with low hanging flower clusters; boxwood, a hardy hedging shrub; cinquefoil, a cold-tolerant plant with small flowers that resemble roses; oleander, a towering evergreen; and Russian olive,

-All of these plants offer more than just animal alleviating abilities, and many attract scores of helpful wildlife, like birds and bees.
+These plants offer more than just animal alleviating abilities; many attract scores of helpful wildlife like birds and bees.